wolf-null/resource-network-sim-v2/docs/2DO.md

 Because in that case there is no need to re-index nodes in the host after splitting it so parallel hosts, and no need to re-index nodes at the master process when sending signals from one host to another.
 I see two ways of implementing this:

-* Still index nodes, but Host._nodes is now a dict, not the list.
+* Still index nodes, but Bus._nodes is now a dict, not the list.

 This requires some changes in traversing nodes, basically, not using range(self.size) and similar approaches.